Skip to main content

 Directed by Leo Scott, Ting Poo

-Focused on and filmed over a span of more than 40 years by Val Kilmer himself, Val is the story of the iconic actor who starred in everything from a Batman movie to Tombstone, to Top Gun over the course of his Hollywood career.
-A recent survivor who is still recovering from throat cancer, Val Kilmer has decided to tell his own story in a way that is both moving and revelatory, as we learn more about his private life than we ever could before.
+Focused on and filmed over a span of more than 40 years by Val Kilmer himself, Val is the story of the iconic actor who starred in everything from a Batman movie to Tombstone to Top Gun over the course of his Hollywood career.
+Still in recovery from throat cancer, Val Kilmer has decided to tell his own story in a way that is both moving and revelatory, and Val gives us more insight into his private life than we ever had before.

 Borat Subsequent Moviefilm (2020)